 The AACN set an initial goal to phase out master’s level prep for APRNs and transition fully to DNP by 2015.
 That deadline has come and gone, and a master’s level education remains the minimum requirement to practice as an APRN (additional requirements vary per certification).

-While enrollment in DNP programs has increased continuously for 20 years running as of the AACN’s most recent Annual Survey, a DNP has not yet become required to practice as an APRN.
+While applications to DNP programs continued to increase in 2022 as of the AACN’s most recent Annual Survey, a DNP has not yet become required to practice as an APRN.

 However, the landscape is changing and the DNP is trending towards becoming the standard for APRNs at the highest level.